-This is an examination of the Emergency Steelhead Fishing Closures in Lower Deschutes River, but not a condemnation of it.
+This is a critical examination of the Emergency Steelhead Fishing Closures in Lower Deschutes River, but not a condemnation of it.

 I say this management approach sucks, not because nothing needs to be done, but because it is a tiny band-aid on a major wound that has been bleeding for at least 100 years.
 Nor will this closure cure any of the major problems.
 It punishes the least impactful user groups to bear the largest financial and social impacts.
 Sport fishers are already regulated to catch and release on wild steelhead.
 Professional fishing guides that use the Lower Deschutes River have long been some of the most vocal lobbyists for conservation regulations that protect all native fish.
 This emergency regulation ends their season and the financial support that goes with it.
 Meanwhile industries who have much more impact on the survival of wild steelhead, such as land developers, hydro electric generators, barge shippers, both white and Native American commercial fishermen are not impacted by this closure at all.